lowrycito/handbook/pages/study-manual-general-handbook-12-primary.md

   * Prepare for, make, and keep sacred covenants.

-  * Participate in the work of salvation and exaltation.
+  * Participate in God’s work of salvation and exaltation.

 12.1.2